 Chemical reactions were long used for doing magical tricks by fortune-tellers and magicians long before proper chemistry as a science was born.
 The Christian Catholic Church did it’s very best to prohibit natural sciences as these brought up questions, which were against religious beliefs.
 For long, there were only very few people who dealt with natural science in secretive ways, such as alchemists who were among the first scientists, who examined chemical reactions of certain elements or when they mixed with each other and who connected science with occultism.
 Guns were also regarded as magical devices by many who haven’t seen anything like that before.
 Then, from the age of Renaissance, when the Catholic Church weakened in power natural studies were finally officially included in academic studies.

 Occultism is the type of action generally used by people who exercise magic, particularly black magic.
 Occultism also has roots with Satanism.
 Freemasons are especially famous for their occult rituals.

 Alchemist as a word and a profession is tightly connected with Freemasonry.
 The main goal of the alchemist is to be able to create the Elixir of Life to live forever and to gain the ability to turn anything to gold with the help of magic and doing occult studies.
 Alchemists were among the first who engaged in studying natural science.
 I want to write more on Freemasonry and the ways they connected natural sciences, especially chemistry with occultism.

 The connection of magic with natural elements is evident.
-One of the most preferred natural elements include the Moon, whose effect on sea is still something that cannot fully be explained.
-Full moon still tends to make people more stressed, nervous or even crazy.
+One of the most preferred natural elements includes the Moon, whose effect on the sea is still something that cannot fully be explained.
+The full moon still tends to make people more stressed, nervous or even crazy.
 We have no idea why.
-But we can connect several legends to this phenomenon, such as the legend of werewolf.
+But we can connect several legends to this phenomenon, such as the legend of the werewolf.